CrystalHumphries/WebsiteInfo/content/Why This Blog Exists.md

     Week 7 - Hadoop, Hive, and MapReduce
     Week 8 - Data Visualization with D3.js, Data Products, and Fraud Detection Case Study

-During each week,
+During each week I will,

-A) Summarize what I learned and B) I will highlight one or two examples to share
+A) Summarize the lessons learned and
+B) Highlight one or two examples to share

 In the (unlikley) event I have free time, I will do a similar analysis online on freely available data.

+   Freely available data sets: https://github.com/caesar0301/awesome-public-datasets

 *I frequently use arrays and hashes.
 I know of trees, stacks, and queues, but I have not used them often.